soma3333/CODSOFT/README.md

 # CODSOFT
-As I Completed  level 1  task in which we havve to create portfolio ,landing page and calculator
+As I Completed  level 1  task in which we have to create portfolio ,landing page and calculator